eeeschwartz/next/lexingtonky.gov.md

 ### Alpha phase (soon to begin)

 * Show temporary, experimental pages to a wide array of users to learn what makes sense to them.
 Pages do not necessarily need to be created in the new CMS.
-The experiments should use whatever is available and quick to use.
+The experiments should use whatever is available and quick to deploy.
-* Card sorting exercises to learn the service categories that are intuitive to users.
+* Perform card sorting exercises to define the service categories that are intuitive to users.
 * Focus on high-traffic portions of the site.
 Analysis highlights several service areas to start with:
 	* Events, parks, pools, golf
 	* Permitting for home and small business users